Baby Vaccination Schedule And Chart In India (0-18 Years)

 Why Do Babies Need Vaccination?

 Immunization protects your baby from many severe diseases.
 When you choose to vaccinate your baby, you are also protecting the health of the family and communities.
-Complete immunization is encouraged everywhere globally, as it is the best way to protect your baby from vaccine-preventable diseases.
+Complete immunization is encouraged everywhere globally, as it is the best way to protect them from common diseases in children.

 The top reasons for immunization can be (5):